ppy/osu-wiki/wiki/Beatmap/HP_drain_rate/en.md

 ## Mod effects

-There are four mods that alter the HP drain rate when activated:
+There are seven mods that alter the HP drain rate when activated:

 <!-- TODO: confirm how each module will modify the values -->